YoniDayan/hack/hackathons/openedxhack-may-2015.md

 ### First pitches

 Teams that made it through the first pitches were teams that had working demos to present.
+5 cities out of the 8 are present in the finalists.

 * [外语2CommonLanguage](#p1)
 * [Gutenberg and Bruxelles](#p3)